jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 ### Task 2 - Add the Domestic Calling Plan trial license to your tenant

 As an admin, you can enable users to make phone calls with a Domestic Calling Plan or an International Calling Plan in Office 365.
-Alex Wilber recently joined Contoso and his job requires him to make domestic phone calls.
+Isaiah Langer recently joined Contoso and his job requires him to make domestic phone calls.
 In this task you will activate the trial for domestic calling.

 1. You are still signed in to CLIENT01 as “Lab User” and in the **Microsoft 365 admin center** as **MOD Administrator**.